 His mind dried up.

-Lazy eyes meandered around the dimly lit but expansive cabin.
-To the two exquisite framed images on the gently beige wall, their haunting beauty enhanced by the subdued atmosphere.
+Lazy eyes took in the dimly lit and expansive cabin.
+The two exquisite framed images on the beige wall, their haunting beauty enhanced by the subdued atmosphere.
 “Sunrise Through Mist Over Keljan City” took on an almost menacing air, the tower tips of the urban jungle were as needles sunk treacherously in a creamy deep-pile carpet.
-“Tryn From Tryn Station” was a smothering sphere, the planet’s intangible gaseous bulk seeming to reach ever outwards to suppress the sun’s rays which foolishly sought to cascade past its askance northern polar rim.
+“Tryn From Tryn Station” was a smothering sphere, the planet’s intangible gaseous bulk reaching ever outwards to suppress the sun’s rays which foolishly sought to cascade past its askance northern polar rim.

 The scenes were lessons in majesty, the photographs the epitome of perfection, the frames nothing more and nothing less than symbiotic partners for their contents and the environs.

-Further.
 The bed was cold and empty, the stark whiteness of the sheets not wanting to offer refuge from the truth.
 The bed was simple; it was also large and perfectly sprung.
-There were mornings (or afternoons or evenings, depending on the shift pattern) that it acted like a gravity well, holding him fast to it, cocooned, comfortable.
+There were mornings (or afternoons or evenings, depending on the shift pattern) that it acted like a gravity well, holding him fast, cocooned, comfortable.
 Duty was a necessary wrench away from almost foetal contentment and a mind that wandered across open plains and not down well-trodden roads and alleyways.

 Only light can survive out there.

-But it had been home, more or less, for what seemed like, well, forever.
+Yet it had been home, more or less, for what seemed like forever.
 Not in a bad way.
-In a good way, then, he supposed.
+In a good way, he supposed.
 The only way.

-Those that had never seen deep space leant on inadequate images of emptiness.
+Those who’d never seen deep space leant on inadequate images of emptiness.
 First timers had their notions of blackness evaporated, their concept of cold, bleak nothing shattered.
 Yes, interplanetary space was alien, holo-images were amazing, a cold night on a deserted hilltop seemed quiet.

 They were a very poor substitute.
 Laughable.

-Sometimes he would go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.
+Sometimes he’d go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.

 It too was laughable.
-More than once he had laughed at it.
+More than once he’d laughed at it.
 Actually laughed.

 Galaxies were specks.
-Planets within galaxies were specks in specks.
-Colonies teeming with life were fractions of fractions of the specks within specks.
+Planets within galaxies were specks inside specks.
+Colonies teeming with life were fractions of fractions of the specks inside specks.